Klamath County Fire District No. 1

 emergency medical services

-Klamath County Fire District No.1 provides Advanced Life Support (ALS) ambulance response and pre-hospital care within a 492 square mile Ambulance Service Area.
+Klamath County Fire District 1 provides Advanced Life Support (ALS) ambulance response and pre-hospital care within a 492 square mile Ambulance Service Area.
 EMS response accounts for the bulk of work done by our responders.
 In 2019, 6047 of the KCFD1’s 7795 calls for service were EMS related.

 All uniformed KCFD1 personnel are licensed EMTs or Paramedics.
 KCFD1 was one of the first Fire-EMS organizations in Oregon to create single role EMS positions.
 The District did this for several reasons; to ensure availability of ambulances for other emergencies during fire responses, to create positions for personnel specialized in the delivery of Emergency Medical Services, to create an alternative entry level position into the organization, and as a cost savings measure.